Everything Controversial

 -Henry Hampton’s 1992 PBS Annual Meeting Keynote Speech

 The Inheritance, directed by Ephaim Asili, is one film that takes place entirely inside an interior, even as far as personal growth and self discovery to illustrate the inside world of an artist collective.
 It takes us into this West Philly home and into the lives of the Move, an organization in West Philly.
-It is concerned also with internalized trauma of the Move Bombing in 1985.
+It is concerned with the internalized trauma of the Move Bombing in 1985.

 Annie Wilson